About the members of Council

 President, Australian Academy of Science

-Professor Jagadish is a Distinguished Professor and Head of Semiconductor Optoelectronics and Nanotechnology Group in the Research School of Physics, Australian National University.
-He has published widely in semiconductor physics, materials science, optoelectronics and nanotechnology.
-Professor Jagadish is the Editor-in-Chief of Applied Physics Reviews, editor of 2 book series and serves on editorial boards of 19 other journals.
-He is a fellow of 11 science and engineering academies in Australia, the US, Europe and India, and 14 professional societies.
-He has received many Australian and international awards, including a UNESCO medal for his contributions to the development of nanoscience and nanotechnologies, and has been an Australian Research Council (ARC) Federation Fellow and an ARC Laureate Fellow.
+Professor Chennupati Jagadish AC is a Distinguished Professor and Head of Semiconductor Optoelectronics and Nanotechnology Group in the Research School of Physics, at The Australian National University.
+He has published more than 750 journal papers in semiconductor physics, materials science, optoelectronics and nanotechnology.
+Professor Jagadish is the Editor-in-Chief of Applied Physics Reviews, editor of 2 book series and serves on editorial boards of 20 other journals.
+He is a fellow/foreign fellow of 14 science and/or engineering academies in Australia, the US, UK, Europe, China and India, and 14 professional societies.
+He has received many Australian and international awards, including a UNESCO medal for his contributions to the development of nanoscience and nanotechnologies, IEEE Nanotechnology Pioneer Award, Lyle Medal and Boas Medal, and has been an Australian Research Council (ARC) Federation Fellow and an ARC Laureate Fellow.
 Professor Jagadish was elected a Fellow of the Australian Academy of Science in 2005.

 Secretary Physical Sciences, Australian Academy of Science